Simon-L/WDR-8-rack/README.md

 IC 13 has not been analysed and is considered ideal, the Volume knob has this purpose.

 The shell resonators are the work of Jatin Chowdhury, as part of the WaveDigitalFilters repo: https://github.com/jatinchowdhury18/WaveDigitalFilters/tree/master/TR_808/SnareResonator/src

+The programming of this module was the easiest part, most of the time was spent running electronics simulation in a software called LTspice, it has allowed me to simulate and understand the various parts of the complete snare drum circuit and calibrate this real time software version so that it matches the simulation as closely as possible.
+It goes without saying that the work also paves the way for other 808 instruments, as well as other Roland drum machines!

 ## Design